 Know the Rules

 Cyclists may go on bikepacking trips alone or with company.
 Either way, this requires everyone to be aware of their habits and surroundings.
-Bear in mind not to disturb the environment when traveling in rural areas.
+Bare in mind not to disturb the environment when traveling in rural areas.

 It is unlikely that wild animals will attack if unprovoked, but it is also not recommended to approach them if it were not necessary.
 Be responsible with your belongings and garbage.